Morr0/Atheer/ROADMAP.md

 # Atheer
 ## Roadmap:
 ### List of things to work on:
+- Fix not updating author bug
+- Fix bug of when going back a page from user view goes to the main articles view
 - Ability to search using an article's title, content, description
 - Ability for a user to upload profile image
 - Word counter auto generated after each add/update of article